-I am Raj (some call me Prithviraj in a limited formal circle).
+Hi, I am Raj (my full name – Prithviraj Bhattacharya).
 I am the founder and editor of this website.
 I started my professional career having received an engineering degree in Computer Science from the Indian Institute of Technology (Kharagpur).
 I had subsequently received professional certification from ITSqc, a unit of Carnegie Mellon University (USA).

 Here is my story…